-How Fast is that?
-Ice Skaters 1
+How Fast is That?
+Ice Skaters - Student Activity

 - Follow the motion of an object whose distance traveled is longer then its displacement